Watch how I do this.

 Essential Oils for Back to School

 I’ll be straight.
 Oils are a MAJOR part of everything we do and it’s no different as we transition to the school year.
 As free flowing as our learning style is, it IS a change from running wild all summer.
 There are immune systems to build up and little brains the need to focus on new ideas and concepts.
 My kids love essential oils about as much as their Momma and here’s a BIT what we use to THRIVE, not survive our back to school transition.

-Lavender Oil – Come mid-August I start bumping the bedtimes up a bit earlier.
+Come mid-August I start bumping the bedtimes up a bit earlier.
 This does NOT make me very popular but that’s O.K.
 I’m the mom.
 “But it’s still LIGHT outside!”
 Little biological clocks aren’t as compliant right away and so I use a pre-diluted lavender roller ball on my kiddos feet right around tooth brushing time.
-Lavender is a natural calmer and it helps them wind down and sleep sound and because it’s pre-diulted for kids, I can use it with peace on the four year old AND the thirteen year old.
+Lavender is a natural calmer and it helps them wind down and sleep sound and because it’s pre-diluted for kids, I can use it with peace on the four-year-old AND the thirteen-year-old

 Well, that’s about it.
 In trying to cultivate a true and beautiful love for learning I think it’s important to go into the school year with as little stress as possible.
 What a joy to be the one charged with keeping their little hearts, minds and bodies as in tune as possible; in every way giving them an optimum environment for learning no matter where they go to school.

 Many readers know that each month I teach a LIVE essential oils class, this month I’ll be giving more details on which oils the kids and I use during the school year.
 And I’m going to teach practical ways you can use essential oils to help with focus, anxiousness, confidence… REAL things that kids deal with every day at school.